 In October 2013 we launched a consultation about turning the Highways Agency into a government-owned company.

-In May 2013 we opened a consultation about options for a new Lower Thames Crossing.
+In May 2013 we consulted about options for a new Lower Thames Crossing.
+In July 2014 we published our response to the consultation.

 In March 2012 we consulted on proposals to remove the current requirement for street works operatives and supervisors to hold specific qualifications.

-In January 2012, we ran a consultation on removing the need for government to approve local permit schemes.
+In January 2012 we ran a consultation on removing the need for government to approve local permit schemes.
+In August 2014 we consulted on proposed amendments to the 2007 permit scheme regulations to take account of changes to the scheme approval process.

 In August 2011, we ran a consultation on lane rental schemes with highway authorities, street works undertakers, road users, the business community, and suppliers of street works management systems and software.